 Consider any longer journeys you make on a regular basis, although don’t let range anxiety take its grip if you go on the occasional cross-country road trip.

 Don’t forget aesthetics as well.
-Some drivers like a conventional looking car like the MINI Electric whilst other people might prefer something more futuristic looking such as the BMW I3.
+Some drivers like a conventional looking car like the MINI Electric whilst other people might prefer something more futuristic looking such as the Hyundai IONIQ5.
 One of the exciting things about electric cars is that they offer something for everyone.

 If you’re still not sure if a particular model would suit you then it’s a good idea to check out social media as many of these have owners group for a particular type of car who can give honest feedback and answer any questions you might have.

 A few years ago, we’d have told you that EVs might only be suitable for you if you drive less than 100 miles a day.
 We would’ve also said you’d need off-street parking at home.
 It’s a very different story today, most EVs now offer at least 150 miles on a single charge, while the Tesla Model 3 Long Range has a ‘real world’ range of around 300 miles.
 Models from Kia, Volkswagen, Hyundai to name but three more also have models which can reach almost 300 miles on a full charge.

 When it’s time to charge up, this is usually done at home.
 However, more than 40% of people in the UK don’t have a driveway or the ability to charge an EV at home.
 The country’s public charging network is rapidly improving however, while on-street residential charging is also on the rise.

 As range and infrastructure continue to improve, driving an EV is going to get better and better.
 And with your usage and range figured out, you can then think about whether you’re after futuristic looks or something that’s going to blend in a little more.